molgenis/molgenis-emx2/docs/molgenis/user_scripts_jobs.md

 * disabled, when true scripts cannot be run
 * cron, will schedule the script to run at planned intervals

-Your script will receive:
+Your script will receive as environment variables:

-* a token via environment variable MOLGENIS_TOKEN
+* a token via MOLGENIS_TOKEN
-* a path to OUTPUT_FILE which you can use to produce an outputFile
+* a path to OUTPUT_FILE which you can use to produce an outputFile which will then be stored in Jobs.output

 ## Jobs

 Lists the previous jobs.
 You can see the progress on each of them.
 Also you can expect any output produced.

+## API

+Using the MOLGENIS_TOKEN you can also use API to submit jobs:

+`https:/`